mess110/vrum/tutorials/INSTALL.md

 ![should look like](/workspace/games/project/assets/vrum.png)

+You can switch between different tests by pressing 1,2,3 etc.

 ## NewGame

 Create a new game.
 The template from which the game is built can be found in